michel-leonard/C-Quadratic-Sieve/README.md

 | N | Prime factors are removed from **N** and **N** is updated until `N = 1`  |
 | kN | Algorithm computes with **kN** which always remains a constant |

-*The quadratic sieve is able to factor number fewer than 120-bit without using a multiplier.\
+*The quadratic sieve is able to factor number fewer than 120-bit without using two multipliers.\
-It's not set up as it can be an interesting challenge left to the developers.
-Thank You.*
+This is not parameterized as it can be an interesting challenge left to enthusiastic developers.
+Thanks.**

 ### qs_parametrize, preparation_part_4